"""

 return (self.recording - min_val) / (max_val - min_val)

-elif method == 'zscore':
+elif method == "zscore":

 return (self.recording - np.mean(self.recording)) / np.std(self.recording)

-elif method == 'baseline':
+elif method == "baseline":

 if baseline_window is None:

-raise ValueError("baseline_window must be provided for baseline normalization")
+"baseline_window must be provided for baseline normalization"

 start, end = baseline_window